On the Generalization Bounds of Symbolic Regression with Genetic Programming: Introduction

 These observations naturally lead to the question of how such design choices influence generalization from a theoretical perspective.
 The GP literature has proposed various techniques intended to improve the generalization ability of SR models, including parsimony pressure, depth limits, and operator design aimed at improving numerical stability~\cite{poli2008parsimony,luke2002lexicographic,keijzer2003improving}.
 These approaches are widely used and often effective in practice.
 Nevertheless, their effects are typically justified empirically rather than through a unified theoretical framework.
 One reason is that SR induces a hypothesis class with a hybrid structure, combining discrete structural choices with continuous parameter optimization, which makes standard learning-theoretic tools difficult to apply directly.
-In particular, existing analyses do not clearly separate the complexity arising from structure selection and that arising from parameter fitting.
 As a result, although many practical heuristics for controlling overfitting in GP-based SR have been developed, there remains limited learning-theoretic understanding of how these two aspects jointly influence generalization.
 Understanding this interplay is essential for developing principled methods for controlling model complexity in SR.